 She is the author of Uplift Cinema: The Emergence of African American Film & The Possibility of Black Modernity (Duke University Press, 2015).
 Uplift Cinema excavates and explores the emergence of Black filmmaking practices in the period prior to D.W.
 Griffith’s The Birth of a Nation (1915) and the proliferation of race cinema that began in the late teens.
 Complementing the rich body of scholarship on later African American theatrical fiction film, Uplift Cinema considers nontheatrical and nonfictional forms of filmmaking that were prominent in this period and emphasizes the major role that cinema played in the self-fashioning of Black civic life in the 1910s, in both northern cities and the rural South.
 Though these films are now non-extant, Field draws on a range of archival material to argue that “uplift cinema” shows how Black filmmaking developed not just as a response to representational racism in cinema and visual culture but, more importantly, constituted a positive articulation of an original engagement with the new medium.

 Field is also, with Jan-Christopher Horak and Jacqueline Stewart, co-editor of L.A.
 Rebellion: Creating a New Black Cinema (University of California Press, 2015).
 L.A.
 Rebellion is the first book dedicated to the films and filmmakers of the L.A.
 Rebellion, a group of African and African American independent film and video artists that formed at the University of California, Los Angeles, in the 1970s and 1980s.
-The group—including Charles Burnett, Julie Dash, Haile Gerima, Billy Woodberry, Larry Clark, Jamaa Fanaka, and Zeinabu Irene Davis—shared a desire to create alternatives to the dominant modes of narrative, style, and practice in American cinema, works that reflected the full complexity of Black experiences.
-Field serves as co-curator of the L.A.
-Rebellion Preservation Projectof the UCLA Film & Television Archive and co-organized a major film exhibition of their work, which ran from October-December 2011 at UCLA as part of the Getty Foundation’s Pacific Standard Time and has subsequently traveled nationally and internationally.
+The group—including Charles Burnett, Julie Dash, Haile Gerima, Billy Woodberry, Larry Clark, Alile Sharon Larkin, Jamaa Fanaka, O.Funmilayo Makarah, and Zeinabu irene Davis—shared a desire to create alternatives to the dominant modes of narrative, style, and practice in American cinema, works that reflected the full complexity of Black experiences.
+Field served as co-curator of the L.A.
+Rebellion Preservation Project of the UCLA Film & Television Archive and co-organized a major film exhibition of their work, which ran from October-December 2011 at UCLA as part of the Getty Foundation’s Pacific Standard Time and has subsequently traveled nationally and internationally.

 Her research interests also include nontheatrical film.
-With Marsha Gordon, Field is co-editor of Screening Race in American Nontheatrical Film (Duke University Press, 2019).
+With Marsha Gordon, Field is co-editor of Screening Race in American Nontheatrical Film (Duke University Press, 2019), a project inspired by their research on Felicia (1965).

 Recent Online Publications